Manual Therapy | MCAS & Hypermobility Research | Patient Advocacy

 However, I want to see this story change--young futures ripped away and replaced with uncertainty.
 Those with predispositions toward complex chronic illness are guards of the boundaries of human condition.
 We feel first what others tip into through convergences of fate.
 Witness what has happened with Covid-19.
 Suddenly research on proper functioning and disorders of the autonomic nervous system is a high priority, as it well should be.
 Those of us who have been dysautonomic for decades and looking for answers suddenly have a lot of company.
 Serve the boundaries and we serve all.
 The middle-way is found by knowing where the edges are.
 Studying the boundaries isn't enough, but it's critical, and it's often a better place than average to find contrasts that light up important details.
 Better care for all is served by studying the boundaries.
 I want to see Santa Fe a hotspot for diversity care--for care of chronic, genetically predisposed and environmentally enforced conditions outlining the breadth of human experience, the margin.
 Whatever I can do toward that end, that's what I'm doing as an advocate.

-This group is part of The Ehlers-Danlos Society's Global Affiliates Program--you can see our listing here and my personal listing as a bodyworker here.
-Our group is new and small but has ambitions to aid in making diagnosis and treatment better available locall.
-Contact me to be put on the email list for group meetups (free!) and classes (generally donation based or sliding-scale): sarah@lightspiritstudio.com.
+I host this group as part of The Ehlers-Danlos Society's Global Affiliates Program.
+(You can see our listing here and my personal listing as a bodyworker here.)
+Our group is new and small but has ambitions to aid in making diagnosis and treatment better available locally.
+As the sole organizer, while I aim to host monthly I'm just getting around to making that a reality.
+Contact me to be put on the email list for group meetups (forever free) and classes (generally donation based or sliding-scale): sarah@lightspiritstudio.com.

 Mild hypermobility is extremely common--at least one in ten are "double-jointed" or a little loose.
 It's a benefit and a point of pride for athletes such as dancers, gymnasts, and yogis to move easily and deeply.
 Some people are so hypermobile that it's a serious problem, however.
 It can cause chronic dislocations of the neck, shoulder, hips... any joint in the body.
 Usually many joints are problematic in the same person at least from time to time--sometimes cyclically, sometimes chronically.